t3nsor/us-immigration-faq/EAD.md

 # Questions about employment authorization documents (EADs)

 ## What is an employment authorization document (EAD)?
-An EAD is a wallet-sized card issued by USCIS that can be used as a List A document (evidence of both identity and US employment authorization).
+An EAD is a wallet-sized card issued by USCIS that can be used as a List A document (evidence of both identity and US employment authorization) [1].
 EADs issued since 2017 look like this:

 ![EAD specimen, 2017 edition](https://www.uscis.gov/sites/default/files/images/Verification/I9Central/EAD_Current_Front.jpg)

+## Is the <q>USCIS#</q> on an EAD the same as the holder's Alien Number?
+As of 2019, USCIS ominously states that *at this time*, the USCIS# on an EAD is just the holder's Alien Number, except that an Alien Number is written with a leading letter <q>A</q> and the USCIS Number is not [12].
+The [USCIS Glossary](https://www.uscis.gov/tools/glossary) has two separate entries for <q>Alien Number</q> and <q>USCIS Number</q>, which is an additional indication that at some point in the future, the two numbers may become different, but this hasn't occurred yet.

 ## How do I know whether I need an EAD?
 According to USCIS, there are three different categories of aliens who are eligible for work authorization in the US [2]: